pcdjohnson/SEEDZ-RVF-sim/README.md

 This repository will be used for storing outputs and code from simulations of Rift Valley fever virus on a network of livestock movements in northern Tanzania.

-A poster presented at the 5th International One Health Congress, Saskatoon, 2018: https://github.com/pcdjohnson/SEEDZ-RVF-sim/blob/main/Johnson_SEEDZ_NetSim_Poster_IOHC2018.pdf
+The movement modelling and simulation methods are outlined in this poster presented at the 5th International One Health Congress, Saskatoon, 2018: https://github.com/pcdjohnson/SEEDZ-RVF-sim/blob/main/Johnson_SEEDZ_NetSim_Poster_IOHC2018.pdf